 When Can You Sign Up For Medicare Advantage Plans?

 Medicare Advantage (aka, Medicare Part C is Medicare's private health plan option.
-Also known as Medicare Advantage, Medicare Part C plans are a type of Medicare health plan offered by companies that contract with Medicare to provide all...) and Medicare Part D is Medicare's prescription drug plan program.
-Plans are offered by private insurance companies and cover outpatient prescriptions.... plans have several different enrollment periods.
+Also known as Medicare Advantage, Medicare Part C plans are a type of Medicare health plan offered by companies that contract with Medicare to provide all...) and Medicare Part D plans are an option Medicare beneficiaries can use to get prescription drug coverage.
+Part D plans provide cost-sharing on covered medications in four different phases: deductible, initial coverage, coverage gap, and catastrophic.
+Each... plans have several different Enrollment periods are designated time periods to enroll or disenroll from the various parts of Medicare.
+There are six Medicare enrollment periods..
 The most well-known period is called the Annual Election Period, or AEP.
 It runs in the Fall from 15 October to 7 December.
 You’ll want to get started early so you have plenty of time to compare Medicare Advantage plans and your Medicare Part D options.

-During AEP, often called open enrollment or the general enrollment period, Medicare beneficiaries can join plans, change plans, and drop plans to go back to Original Medicare is private fee-for-service health insurance for people on Medicare.
+During AEP, often called open enrollment or the The General Enrollment Period (GEP) allows beneficiaries to enroll in Medicare Part A and Part B from January 1 to March 31 if they missed their Initial Enrollment Period.
+Beneficiaries can also enroll in a..., Medicare beneficiaries can join plans, change plans, and drop plans to go back to Original Medicare is private fee-for-service health insurance for people on Medicare.
 It has two parts.
 Part A is hospital coverage.
-Part B is medical coverage.....
+Part B is medical coverage..

 There are two other enrollment periods.
 The first is a beneficiary’s initial enrollment period (IEP) and the second is a special enrollment period (SEP).